 - Should water or mud damage occur on your property, the owner should contact the insurance company for referrals to approved remediation services.
 Should you need assistance with clean-up or accomplishing the above tasks, check with the La Habra Area Chamber of Commerce, local home improvement stores, or hardware stores, for lists of local contractors that can assist you.
 Some stores can even assist you in making the necessary labor and materials arrangements, price negotiation, guarantee the service, and allow you to pay for both materials and labor via credit card.

 The City of La Habra will attempt to maintain a supply of free sandbags (empty, so bring a shovel) and sand for the needs of La Habra residents and businesses.
 Please limit the number of sandbags you use to your immediate needs so that there are adequate supplies for others in need.
 These sandbags can be found at the following locations.
 Bring your own shovel to fill the sandbags:

--La Habra Public Works Yard, 621 W. Lambert Road (available during normal business hours, enter via Mountain View Ave).
+- La Habra Public Works Yard, 621 W. Lambert Road (available during normal business hours, enter via Mountain View Avenue).

--LACOFD Fire Station 192, 520 S. Harbor Blvd.
-(No access if LACOFD staff is out of the station).
+- LACOFD Fire Station 192, 520 S. Harbor Boulevard (No access if LACOFD staff is out of the station).

 Additional information about using sandbags (Sandbagging 101) is XXX